This page explains the eligibility rules and requirements for prekindergarten. It also provides the required documentation for eligible students.

 Students who qualify because they are educationally disadvantaged must income documentation on file.

 Acceptable documentation for earnings (wages and salary) include:

 - Current pay envelope

 - Letter from employer stating gross wages paid and how often they are paid

-- Unemployment, Worker's Compensation, or
+- Unemployment, Worker's Compensation, or Disability payment stub

 Acceptable documentation for self-employment income includes: